9 Amazing Facts about the vagus nerve

 Neurosurgeon Kevin Tracey was the first to show that stimulating the vagus nerve can significantly reduce inflammation.
 Results on rats were so successful, he reproduced the experiment in humans with stunning results.
-The creation of implants to stimulate the vagus nerve via electronic implants and microcurrent therapy (we have Vagus Nerve Protocols in Clinic) showed a drastic reduction, and even remission, in rheumatoid arthritis—which has no known cure and is often treated with the toxic drugs—hemorrhagic shock, and other equally serious inflammatory syndromes.
+The creation of implants to stimulate the vagus nerve via electronic implants and microcurrent therapy (we have Vagus Nerve Protocols in Center) showed a drastic reduction, and even remission, in rheumatoid arthritis—which has no known cure and is often treated with the toxic drugs—hemorrhagic shock, and other equally serious inflammatory syndromes.

 VAGUS NERVE STIMULATION HAS CREATED A NEW FIELD OF MEDICINE.